Len Suzio

 Leonard F. Suzio Jr. (born January 4, 1948) is an American politician from Connecticut.
+A Republican, he represented the 13th district in the Connecticut State Senate from 2017 to 2019, previously serving from 2011 to 2013.

 Personal life

 Suzio attended the Wharton School of the University of Pennsylvania.
 Shortly after graduation, he married Kathryn.
 Suzio was active in the Connecticut Victim Advocate Advisory Committee, founded the consultancy firm GeoDataVision, and served on the Meriden Board of Education from 1995 to 2009.

 Political career

 Suzio contested his first state legislative election in 2010, losing to incumbent state senator Thomas Gaffey.
-Gaffey resigned after he was charged with larceny.
-Suzio contested the subsequent special election, defeating Thomas Bruenn, and took office on February 28, 2011.
-He became the first Republican elected from the 13th Connecticut State Senate district since 1972.
-Suzio ran in the 2012 full-term elections, and was unseated by Danté Bartolomeo.
-Suzio challenged Bartolomeo again in 2014, and lost.
-Suzio launched another campaign in 2016, narrowly winning Bartolomeo's seat.
-Suzio announced that he would run for a second consecutive term in May 2018.
-Suzio lost his 2018 re-election bid to Democrat Mary Daugherty Abrams.
+After Gaffey resigned after being charged with larceny, Suzio contested the subsequent special election for his seat.
+He defeated Democrat Thomas Bruenn in the special election, and took office on February 28, 2011.
+His election made him the first Republican to be elected from the 13th district since 1972.

+Suzio unsuccessfully ran for a full term in the 2012 election, losing to Democrat Danté Bartolomeo.
+He challenged Bartolomeo for a rematch in the 2014 election, but lost.

+Suzio launched another campaign for the seat in 2016.
+In what was described as an upset victory by the New Haven Register, Suzio defeated Bartolomeo to reclaim his seat.

+In May 2018, Suzio announced that he would run for a second consecutive term.
+He lost his 2018 re-election bid to Democrat Mary Daugherty Abrams.